FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

       Step 6: Optional - Rasterize Curve Number

-   If your Curve Number polygon layer is too complex or fragmented:
+   If the Curve Number polygon layer is too complex or fragmented:

    - Open **Rasterize Vector to Raster** from the **Processing Toolbox**.